 Next offers

 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).
 The ÖBB usually offer three types of carriages in their night trains: seats, couchettes, and sleepers.
 While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
 Couchettes can hold up to six people, whereas sleepers are private compartments for one to three people.
-They may include a private bathroom or shower, or sometimes just a sink.
+They sometimes include a private bathroom or even a shower, sometimes only a sink.

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.
 In these night trains, there are only first and second class seats.
 The lights stay on all the time and there is no way to recline the seats.